goschtl/zope/zope.generic/trunk/src/zope/generic/configuration/README.txt

     >>> configurations.__nonzero__()
     False

-Configuration data will be stored under an key interface within the configurations.
-Such a configuration schema defines its configuration
-data:

-    >>> from zope.interface import Interface
-    >>> from zope.schema import TextLine

-    >>> class IFooConfiguration(Interface):
-    ...    foo = TextLine(title=u'Foo')
-    ...    optional = TextLine(title=u'Optional', required=False, default=u'Bla')

-The configuration schema is a regular schema, but it has to be typed by IConfiguration (Regularly done by the configuration directive):

-    >>> from zope.interface import directlyProvides

-    >>> directlyProvides(IFooConfiguration, IConfiguration)
-    >>> IConfiguration.providedBy(IFooConfiguration)
-    True

 The configurations provides a regular dictionary api by the UserDictMixin (like AttributeAnnotations).
 This mixin bases on the following methods: